choyi0521/CS489_project/README.md

 ### flutter_app

 The entire android studio folder.

-Need to get packages before you run the code in your own device.(run 'flutter get packages' or 'flutter get pub' in your terminal)
+Need to get packages before you run the code in your own device.
+- run 'flutter get packages' or 'flutter get pub' in your terminal

-main codes in the lib folder.
+Main codes in the lib folder.
 - main.dart : The main title screen.
 - detail_page.dart : The post viewing and graph page.
 - chat_page.dart : The chatting page.